Southport

-Within the boundaries of the historic county of Lancashire, the town was founded in 1792 when William Sutton, an innkeeper from Churchtown, built a bathing house at what is now the south end of Lord Street.
-At that time, the area, known as South Hawes, was sparsely populated and dominated by sand dunes.
-At the turn of the 19th century, the area became popular with tourists due to the easy access from the nearby Leeds and Liverpool Canal.
-The rapid growth of Southport largely coincided with the Industrial Revolution and the Victorian era.
-Town attractions include Southport Pier, the second longest seaside pleasure pier in the British Isles, and Lord Street, an elegant tree-lined shopping street.
+The town was founded in 1792 by William Sutton, an innkeeper from Churchtown, who built a bathing house at what is now the south end of Lord Street.
+The area was previously known as South Hawes, and was sparsely populated and dominated by dunes.
+The area became popular with tourists due to the easy access from the nearby Leeds and Liverpool Canal, and by 1848 had a railway connection.
+The resort increased during the Victorian era and contains examples of Victorian architecture and town planning.
+Lord Street was developed as a wide, tree-lined shopping street, and attractions such as Southport Pier, which is the second longest seaside pleasure pier in the British Isles, were constructed.

-Extensive sand dunes stretch for several miles from Woodvale to Birkdale, the south of the town.
-The Ainsdale sand dunes have been designated as a national nature reserve and a Ramsar site.
-Local fauna include the natterjack toad and the sand lizard.
-The town contains examples of Victorian architecture and town planning, on Lord Street and elsewhere.
 A particular feature of the town is the extensive tree planting.
 This was one of the conditions required by the Hesketh family when they made land available for development in the 19th century.
 Hesketh Park at the northern end of the town is named after them, having been built on land donated by Rev. Charles Hesketh.

-Southport today is still one of the most popular seaside resorts in the UK.
-It hosts various events, including an annual air show on and over the beach, the largest independent flower show in the UK (in Victoria Park) and the British Musical Fireworks Championship.
-The town is at the centre of England's Golf Coast and has hosted the Open Championship at the Royal Birkdale Golf Club.
+Extensive sand dunes stretch for several miles from Woodvale to Birkdale, the south of the town.
+The Ainsdale dunes have been designated as a national nature reserve and a Ramsar site.
+Local fauna include the natterjack toad and the sand lizard.
+Southport hosts events, including an annual air show on and over the beach, the largest independent flower show in the UK in Victoria Park, and the British Musical Fireworks Championship.
+The town is at the centre of England's "Golf Coast", and has hosted the Open Championship at the Royal Birkdale Golf Club.

+Etymology

+The town gets its name from the South Port Hotel; built around 1797 (see #18th century).